Last updated on April 27th, 2021

 How do we estimate the number of e-commerce companies?

 We partner with some of the capital market and firmographic data providers to get corporate revenue (which is different from web revenue!) and other such insights.
-The rest – technology usage data, fulfillment insights, SKU insights etc. are all built ground up, by us, using a combination of technology and human review.
+The rest – technology usage data, fulfillment insights, SKU insights, etc. are all built ground up, by us, using a combination of technology and human review.

 We’ll make comments about the methodology we used, as we go further.

-So, how many e-commerce companies are there?
+So, how many e-commerce companies are there

-So, is it fair to say that about 40% of world’s e-commerce sites are powered by these two platforms?
+So, is it fair to say that about 40% of the world’s e-commerce sites are powered by these two platforms?
 We don’t think so.
-Or, to look at it the other way, if these two platforms power around 10% of the websites that do commerce, then is the overall e-commerce companies count 5 million?
+Or, to look at it the other way, if these two platforms power around 10% of the websites that do commerce, then is the overall e-commerce companies count 18 million?
 Most definitely not!

 Tools like Builtwith consider ‘presence of code snippets’ as a qualification criterion to decide if a company is into e-commerce.
 Presence of a shopping cart isn’t always a good indicator of e-commerce activity – especially if you’re considering prospecting or investing.
 If you ignore 100s of 1000s of (not exaggerating at all!) irrelevant websites (dubious websites, Chinese and Russian language spam mills, sellers of digital goods whose main business is not selling online, websites that belong to a single corporate entity), we estimate that the top 4 or 5 e-commerce platforms power about 30% – 40% of the total e-commerce websites.
 It’s worth noting that we did include adult websites into the estimate as several of them buy technology, advertisement inventory, and payment tech.
 Some of them ship adult toys and are hence, relevant to the fulfillment companies.

 Within e-commerce, there is a rampant misclassification of websites based on the items they sell (‘merchandising categories’ as we call them).
-This is because most data providers have classified e-commerce companies as a sub-set within retail and forced them into categories that fit into SIC or NAICS codes.
+This is because most data providers have classified e-commerce companies as a subset within retail and forced them into categories that fit into SIC or NAICS codes.
 Besides, the process traditionally has been manual, leading to interpretations or sometimes inadequacies of the person that tags them.

 How many e-commerce companies are there in the US?